Batch Codes for Asynchronous Recovery of Data: Introduction

 \section{Introduction}

+Batch codes were originally proposed by Ishai \emph{et al.}~\cite{Ishai} for load balancing in distributed storage systems with multiple servers.
+It was also suggested in~\cite{Ishai} to use batch codes for private information retrieval.
+Different constructions of these codes were presented therein.
+The usefulness of batch codes for load balancing in practical distributed storage systems were further articulated in~\cite{Soljanin1, Soljanin2, Mikelsaar}.
+In \cite{Wang2013, WKC2015}, the authors proposed to use the so-called “switch codes”, which is a special case of batch codes, to facilitate the routing of data in network switches (see also~\cite{Chee}).
+A special class of batch codes called \emph{combinatorial batch codes} was studied, for example, in \cite{Bhatt, Gal, Stinson}.

-Batch codes were originally proposed by Ishai \emph{et al.}~\cite{Ishai} for load balancing in distributed systems.
-One particular class of batch codes that we are interested in is linear (computational) batch codes~\cite{Lipmaa, dimakis-batch, Zhang-Skachek, Vardy} where the data is viewed as elements of a finite field written as a vector, and it is encoded using a linear transformation of that vector.
+Another special class of batch codes, which is the focus of our study, is \emph{linear} (or, \emph{computational}) batch codes~\cite{Lipmaa, dimakis-batch, Zhang-Skachek, Vardy, Eldho}, where the data is viewed as elements of a finite field written as a vector, and it is encoded using a linear transformation of that vector.

-Codes for private information retrieval (or PIR codes, in short) were proposed by Fazeli, Vardy and Yaakobi~\cite{Fazeli}.
+Coding schemes for private information retrieval (PIR) were proposed by Fazeli, Vardy and Yaakobi~\cite{Fazeli}.
+The authors showed that a family of codes called PIR codes, which is a relaxed version of batch codes, can be employed in classical linear PIR schemes in order to reduce the redundant information stored in a distributed server system.
 It was suggested therein to emulate standard private information retrieval protocols using a special layer (code) which maps between the requests of the users and the data which is actually stored in the database.

+In both of the above approaches (batch and PIR codes), typically, a distributed data storage system is considered.
+The coded words are written across a block of disks (servers), where each disk stores a single symbol (or a group of symbols).
+The reading of data is done by accessing a small number of disks.
+Mathematically, this can be equivalently represented by the assumption that each information symbol depends on a small number of other symbols.
+However, the type of requested queries varies in different code models.
+Specifically, in PIR codes several copies of the same information symbols are requested, while in batch codes any possible combination of different information symbols could be requested.
+That is, PIR codes of dimension $k$ support queries of the form $(\underbrace{x_i,x_i, \cdots,x_i}_t),~i \in [k],~[k] \triangleq \{1, 2, \cdots, k \}$, whereas batch codes supports queries of the form $(x_{i_1},x_{i_2},\cdots, x_{i_t})$, for possibly different indices $i_1, \cdots, i_t \in [k]$.

-Linear batch codes and PIR codes have many similarities with locally-repairable codes~\cite{dimakis-survey}, which are used for repair of lost data in distributed data storage systems.
-The main difference, however, is that in locally-repairable codes, it is coded symbols that are to be repaired, while in batch codes and PIR codes it is information symbols that are to be restored~\vit{\cite{skachek}}.
+Linear batch codes and PIR codes have many similarities to the \emph{locally-repairable codes}~\cite{dimakis-survey}, which are used for repair of lost data in distributed data storage systems.
+The main difference, however, is that in the locally-repairable codes, it is the coded symbols that are to be repaired, while in the batch codes and PIR codes it is the information symbols that are to be reconstructed~\vit{\cite{skachek}}.